ue-too/ue-too/README.md

 ## Key Features
 - Supports a wide variety of input methods. (touch, trackpad(macOS), keyboard mouse)
 - Works with just HTML and JavaScript but also works with frontend frameworks/libraries with a little bit of extra work.
 - Rich API for board camera.
-(You can do a lot of cool stuff with the camera)
+(You can do a lot of cool stuff with the camera e.g. animating the camera moving along a path, zooming and rotating can also be animated)

 ## Bare Minimum Example